 Lespedeza prefers well drained soil and are drought tolerant once established.
 Most of our lespedeza plants are fall bloomers and all the varieties we offer are dieback perennials.

 More Information About Lespedeza

-Like all pea plants, Lespedeza form a symbiotic relationship with nitrogen fixing bacteria that enriches the soil around the plant.
+Like all pea plants, they form a symbiotic relationship with nitrogen fixing bacteria that enriches the soil around the plant.
 Lespedeza should be pruned back in the spring.
 It blooms on new growth.
-Lespedeza prefers good drainage and tolerates drought once established.
+Most of our lespedeza plants bloom in the fall as other plants are fading out.
+Lespedeza prefer good drainage and tolerate drought once established.
 Bees and butterflies like sipping on the sweet nectar.
-It is worth noting that some Lespedeza are North Carolina native plants.
+It is worth noting that some lespedeza are North Carolina native plants.